 For the milk, I never go wrong by choosing a2 Milk™.

 If you’re not familiar with it, this award-winning milk is the first of its kind made from cows’ milk that naturally contains only the A2 protein and no A1.

 Moreover, a2 Milk™ is also the first fresh cows’ milk brand in the UK to switch from plastic bottles to 100% recyclable paper-based cartons that use 80% less plastic than bottles!

 As you know plastic waste is a huge global issue, so BIG thumbs up to a2 Milk™ for making the switch and helping the environment.

 How To Customize Your Golden Moon Milk

-There’s no need to strictly stick to the recipe when making golden moon milk, and there are plenty of ways to customize it.
+There’s no need to strictly stick to the recipe when making this particular milk, and there are plenty of ways to customize it.

 If you’re having a hard time switching off your brain after a long day, give this golden moon milk a try, you won’t be disappointed!

 DID YOU MAKE THIS RECIPE?

 Please let me know how you liked it!
 Leave a comment below and share a picture on Instagram with the hashtag #thepetitecook!
 Looking at your pictures always makes me smile *and super hungry*!